 The tubes are built from a mixture of soil, wood, and saliva.
 Some mud tubes utilize cracks in your home’s foundation, keeping them hidden, but you may also find mud tubes around foundation walls, subfloors, window frames or sills, and joists.
 The presence of mud tubes means subterranean termites are an issue that needs professional evaluation.

-Tunnels also form inside the wood as termites chew it away, giving it almost a honeycomb type of texture.
+Tunnels also form inside the wood as termites chew it away, giving it almost a honeycomb-type texture.
 It may look completely normal outside, so don’t rely on a visual cue whether or not termites are present.
 However, it’s possible to tell if the wood has a hollow sound by tapping it with a screwdriver.
 Of course, we think it’s best to leave the determination to the experts.

 How do you prevent termites in new construction?